omnimail/omnimail/README.md

 <a name="email-from"></a>
 ### From

-The `From` property of the email is for defining the sender of the email.
+The `From` property of the email is for defining the mailer of the email.

 ```php
 $email = new Email();